magmide/magmide/README.md

 # :construction: Magmide is purely a research project at this point :construction:

 This repo is still very early and rough, it's mostly just notes, speculative writing, and exploratory theorem proving.
-All the files in this repo other than this readme are "mad scribblings" territory, so dive in at your own risk!
+Most of the files in this repo are just "mad scribblings" that I haven't refined enough to actually stand by!

 In this file however I give a broad overview and answer a few possible questions.
 Enjoy!

 ---

-The goal of this project is to: **create a programming language and surrounding education/tooling ecosystem capable of making formal verification and provably correct software mainstream and normal among working software engineers**.
+The goal of this project is to: **create a programming language and surrounding education/tooling ecosystem capable of making formal verification and provably correct software mainstream among working software engineers**.

 Software is an increasingly critical component of our society, underpinning almost everything we do.
 It's also extremely vulnerable and unreliable.
 Software vulnerabilities and errors have likely caused humanity trillions of dollars in damage, social harm, waste, and lost growth opportunity in the digital age (I think [Tony Hoare's estimate](https://en.wikipedia.org/wiki/Tony_Hoare#Apologies_and_retractions) is way too conservative, especially if you include more than `null` errors).
 What would it look like if it was both possible and tractable for working software engineers to build and deploy software that was *provably correct*?